the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Trees protect the

 soil from erosion.
-The canopy of trees also provides protection and moisture to the soil below.
+Tree canopy also provides protection and moisture to the soil below.

 Recycling of nutrients